izhaanfaraz/Advice-generator-app-/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this QR code component and get it looking as close to the design as possible.
+Your challenge is to build out this advice generator app using the [Advice Slip API](https://api.adviceslip.com) and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

+Your users should be able to:

+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.
+[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything

 Your task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).